 Different from the Master of Laws (LLM) are Master of Studies in Law (MSL), Master of Science of Law or Master of Legal Studies (MLS) or Juris Master (JM), which are master's degree offered by some law schools to students who wish to study the law but do not want to become attorneys.
 See, for example, the MSL at Northwestern , Yale and Northeastern.
 MLS programs may focus on regulatory compliance, intellectual property, negotiation and advocacy, etc.

 Keep also in mind that depending on your interests and focus, you may not need to obtain a JD to work in a law-related career.
 For example, a Master in Public Policy or Administration (MPP/MPA) or even a Master in Business Administration (MBA) may offer a more direct path for your specific goals.
-See, for example, this opinion on MPP/MPA vs. JD for a career in public service or questions to ask yourself should you consider getting a Master's in Public Policy.
+See, for example, questions to ask yourself should you consider getting a Master's in Public Policy.
 Either degree (MPA and MPP) can prepare you for careers in government, associations and advocacy groups, the nonprofit sector and the private sector.
 An MPP course of study will typically include more classes in economics and statistics and delve deeper into policy research and analysis whereas an MPA will include more classes in administration and leadership and focus more on management.
 See where MPA/MPP graduates work and what they earn.

 If an advanced degree is not in your (immediate) plans, positions as paralegal or legal assistant may be an option.
 Paralegals provide support to attorneys in every area of the law in law offices, government agencies and corporations by researching legal precedent, performing investigative work on cases and preparing legal documents.
 Many UM graduates obtain this type of positions without pursuing additional paralegal certification or paralegal studies.